-- On the initial engine start-up, allow the engine to idle for approximately 15 minutes while you check for proper engine oil pressure, diesel fuel leaks, engine oil leaks, and for proper operation of the indicators and/or gauges. - During the first hour of operation, vary the engine speed and the load on the engine.
+- On the initial engine start-up, allow the engine to idle for approximately 15 minutes while you check for proper engine oil pressure, diesel fuel leaks, engine oil leaks, coolant leaks, and for proper operation of the indicators and/or gauges. - During the first hour of operation, vary the engine speed and the load on the engine.
 Short periods of maximum engine speed and load are desirable.
-Avoid prolonged operation at minimum or maximum engine speeds and loads for the next 100 hours. - During the break-in period, carefully observe the engine oil pressure and engine temperature. - During the break-in period, check the engine oil levels frequently.
+Avoid prolonged operation at minimum or maximum engine speeds and loads for the next 4 to 5 hours. - During the break-in period, carefully observe the engine oil pressure and engine temperature. - During the break-in period, check the engine oil and coolant levels frequently.